-The workshops aim to inspire pupils by introducing them to science that they may not have come across, such as parasites and other microbes.
-They also showcase the world-leading research taking place on their doorstep.
+The workshops aimed to inspire pupils by introducing them to science that they may not have come across, such as parasites and other microbes.
+They also showcased the world-leading research taking place on their doorstep.

 The pupils got the opportunity cover a range of topics by rotating around five workstations which focused on malaria, worms; bacteria, viruses and yeast; trypanosomes and leishmania, and jelly cells.

 The College-wide collaboration was supported by researchers from the Institute of Infection, Immunity and Inflammation, the Wellcome Centre for Molecular Parasitology and the Institute of Biodiversity, Animal Health & Comparative Medicine, as well as a team of technicians and student volunteers from the School of Life Sciences.